andresarrieta17/ai-case-study/README.md

 Benjamin Rapoport, Michael Mager, Demetrios Papageorgiou, and Mark Hettick

 **Origin of the Company:**
 Precision Neuroscience was founded when neurosurgeon and engineer Benjamin Rapoport and business builder Michael Mager joined forces to fulfill Ben’s lifelong dream of bringing brain–computer interfaces (BCIs) to the medical field.
 They aimed to develop a high-bandwidth connection to the brain that does not rely on penetrating electrodes, which can damage brain tissue.
-Their vision of a safe, minimally invasive brain–computer interface shaped both their product development and company culture, focusing on pushing technological boundaries while prioritizing human health.
+Their vision of a **safe, minimally invasive brain–computer interface** shaped both their product development and company culture, focusing on pushing technological boundaries while prioritizing human health.
+Their founders state that this technology provides the world’s highest resolution picture of human thought.
+> "The world’s highest resolution picture of human thought."
 [Learn More](https://precisionneuro.io/about)

 **Funding:**